MyAllocator/myallocator-pms-php/README.md

 4. If a top level key that is not defined in $keys is present in parameters, it is removed.
 5. Minimum optional parameters is enforced.

-Note, parameter validation is not supported with xml.
-The raw request is sent and response returned.

 ### Data Formats

 The SDK supports three data in/out formats (array, json, xml), which can be configured via the *dataFormat* configuration in *src/MyAllocator/Config/Config.php*.
 The following table illustrates the formats used for the request flow based on dataFormat.